DreamBrookTech/PhDBot-Classroom/README.md

-# Deploying a React application on the Akash Network.
+# Deploying a PhDBot Classroom to  Akash Network.

-This instruction will be helpful for those intending to try out Akash Network and deploy their React application on it.
+This instruction will be helpful for deploying PhDBot Classroom to Akash Network

 ## To get started, you'll need:

-1. A code editor (I'll be using Visual Studio Code in my examples, but you can use any other).
+1. A code editor
 2. Docker Engine installed (you can install it using this [guide](https://docs.docker.com/engine/install/) on the official Docker website).
 3. Registration on [Docker Hub](https://hub.docker.com/)
 4. A web wallet installed such as  [Keplr](https://help.keplr.app/articles/installation-guide-for-keplr-extension-for-beginners) or [Leap](https://www.leapwallet.io/support/how-to-set-up-leap-wallet)

 ## Step 1 - Add a Dockerfile to the root folder of your application.

-For example, I'm using a pre-built and slightly modified Vite setup.
-You can find instructions for deploying this setup at this [link](https://vitejs.dev/guide/)

-So, create a file named Dockerfile in the root of your application (note that you don't need to specify an extension for this file).
+We first create Dockerfile in the root of the PhDBot Classroom project.

 Add the following information to it: